Aids, equipment and modifications through the Rehabilitation Appliances Program (RAP)

 Living in residential aged care

-Speak to your aged care manager to find out if they’re funded to provide the item.
+Speak to your aged care home to find out if they are funded to provide the item.
 If they aren’t, we can talk to them about what we can provide.
-Your aged care home can refer to our Aged Care Eligibility Matrix and contact us for help with this.
+Your aged care home can refer to our RAP In Residential Care List and contact us for help with this.

 Your aged care home will then arrange a GP or health professional to assess what you need.